The 10 best dog walks near Looe

 Park in the National Trust car park, cross the road, and enter the purpose made path which will take you through open farm land before reaching the top of the path down to Lantic Bay.

 Please note the fields may contain cows so keep dogs on a lead.
 How to walk safely near cows.

 The walk down, and unfortunately back up(!), will be worth it as you may well be the only people on the large expanse beach.

 Another great dog friendly beach.
 There are no facilites so bring your picnic and enjoy the peace and solitude.

-Jump in the car and head to Polperro, turn right to Pelynt, through Pelynt, and follow the signs to Fowey.
+Head to Polperro, turn right to Pelynt, through Pelynt, and follow the signs to Fowey.
 Ignore the first sign to Lerryn on the right and turn right at the second sign to Lerryn, as you head down into Lerryn look up to your left to see Ethy House, the inspiration for Toad Hall.

 In the centre of Lerryn there is a free carpark on the banks of the river.
 Just by the carpark, if the tide is out, you will see the famous stepping stones to take you across the river.